davidgma/fresh-food-old-version/doc/S340 very_safe.md

 - Sweet corn
 - Sweet pepper (ok year-round)
 - Sweet potato
-- Watercress (can be packed in a sealed environment)
+- Watercress (ok year-round) (can be packed in a sealed environment)

 ### Dairy (all ok year-round)